The option to ski Santiago, Chile should not be overlooked if you are planning a South American skiing vacation.

 Aside from the obvious ski day trip from the city or the popular ski resort all inclusive hotel packages, don’t rule out a guided ski tour that includes Santiago.

-These hosted ski journeys include professional ski guides and coaches taking you to all the best ski areas near Santiago plus overnights and cultural excursions in the city.
+These hosted ski safaris to Chile include professional ski guides and coaches taking you to all the best ski areas near Santiago plus overnights and cultural excursions in the city.

 Why Visit The City?